Our story

 Through collaboration, multiple targets were prioritised for drug discovery.

-CellCentric worked on multiple target validation and early medicinal chemistry programmes, including methyltransferases and deubiquitnases.
-An arginine methyltransferase programme was licensed to Takeda Pharmaceuticals.
+CellCentric worked on multiple target validation and early medicinal chemistry programs, including methyltransferases and deubiquitnases.
+An arginine methyltransferase program was licensed to Takeda Pharmaceuticals.

 Chromatin-associated proteins are key in regulating gene expression.